tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/FMU.md

 ## Tips

-If your simulation crash because of unexpected error from externlComm json.
+If your simulation crashes because of an unexpected error from externalComm json.
 Make sure that you have provided all the FMI ports in both codes with the correct spelling.